So you want to become a Marine Biologist?

 So, you’ve decided you want to be a Marine Biologist…

 Tasks can include measuring dead fish on a fishing boat or diving in dark and murky water whilst looking for very small organisms.
 On many days you may not even be based outdoors.
 A lot of marine biologists might spend time in a laboratory, sitting at a bench or computer learning about the life cycle of a rare marine worm in places like Plymouth Marine Laboratories and the Marine Biological Association.

-Unfortunately however, there are thousands of others who also want to become marine biologists.
-Competition is high and therefore you need to do your best throughout school, college and university.
 Most jobs that students go on to do are in universities, marine laboratories or in education.
 Many positions are also within the charity sector, so you should expect the pay to be quite low.
-However it is a very rewarding path to take!
-Just don’t give up and enjoy the journey!
+However, it is a very rewarding path to take, so don’t give up and enjoy the journey!

 What subjects would I need to study?

 Start by working as hard as you can to get the best GCSE results possible.
-The subjects you need are the Sciences (Biology, Chemistry and Physics), English and Maths.
+Some of the subjects you need are the Sciences (Biology, Chemistry and Physics), English and Maths.
 Other qualifications that would be helpful are I.T.C, Geography and Foreign languages.